All Boys: Rivalries

-All Boys' most well-known rivalry is that with Nueva Chicago, called the "Superclasico del Ascenso".
+All Boys' most well-known rivalry is with Nueva Chicago, called the "Superclasico del Ascenso".
 This rivalry is considered by many to be one of the most attractive outside of the First Division rivalries.
-It was born when these two teams played their first match in 1919, which ended in a victory for Nueva Chicago.
+It was born in 1919 when these two teams played their first match, which ended in a victory for Nueva Chicago.
 All Boys won the first match against their rival in 1924, with a 2–1 victory.
-The next game had to wait until 1941, because the Torito (Nueva Chicago's nickname) had fallen to Primera C in 1937 and returned only after 3 years.
+The next game had to wait until 1941, because the Torito (Nueva Chicago's nickname) had fallen to Primera C in 1937 and returned only after three years.
 "Albo" won that match 3–1 in Nueva Chicago's home, Mataderos.
 From that time forward All Boys maintains the advantage in wins over Nueva Chicago, an advantage they have never lost.
 This rivalry has seen more than 90 official matches.

-All Boys' original rival is Argentinos Juniors, due to the proximity of their respective neighborhoods but since most of the time they have played in different categories, the rivalry isn't as intense as with Nueva Chicago.
-These two institutions clashed officially on more than 60 occasions.
+All Boys' original rival is Argentinos Juniors, due to the proximity of their respective neighborhoods.
+However, since most of the time the two clubs have played in different categories, the rivalry isn't as intense as with Nueva Chicago.
+These two institutions have clashed officially on more than 60 occasions.